9elt/miniframe/README.md

 ## Introduction

-Miniframe provides a simple API to create nodes, for example:
+Miniframe was created for people that like vanilla JS and enjoy rolling out their own code, but don't like how convoluted and inconvenient it is to create and manage html elements.
+It provides a `createNode` function with a simple API:

 ```tsx
 const p = createNode(<p>Hello, World!</p>);
 ```

-Is virtually equivalent to:
+It is virtually equivalent to:

 ```tsx
 const p = document.createElement("p");